 Here’s how the HTML markup above looks in real life:

-The above is a horribly un-styled button, but it uses correct semantic markup.
+The above is an un-styled button, but it uses correct semantic markup.

 But let’s say that I want to be funny, and instead wrap the content above (Add to Cart) inside paragraph tags

 <p>Add to Cart</p>.